-Some genius engineers (insert sarcasm here) conceived the idea that hybrid apps are developed much more quickly and in a very non-expensive mode because it involves web developers and not native mobile app developers.
-They praised how it takes less time investment and promises to make a brand present on all mobile devices while saving on time to create multiple code versions.
+There is a section of software engineers who vouches that hybrid apps are developed much more quickly and in a very inexpensive mode because it involves web developers and not native mobile app developers.
+They praise how it takes less time investment and promises to make businesses a brand present on all mobile devices while saving on time to create multiple code versions.

 Hybrid apps give you everything that you read above up to the level of exactness.

-But at what cost?
+But have you ever thought about at what cost?
 At what cost do the pros and cons of hybrid mobile apps become worth investing in?

-When you take into consideration the compromises that your startup will have to face in the sense of features and performances that your users expect, the overall impact of choosing hybrid app becomes prominent and the many limitations of hybrid apps surface.
+When you take into consideration the compromises that your startup will have to face in the sense of features and performances that your users expect, the overall dire impact of choosing hybrid apps becomes prominent and the many limitations of hybrid apps surface.

 You will have to ask yourself a few prominent questions before you make an investment in hybrid app development:

-- Does your user really wish to use an application which is unresponsive and slow?
+- Does your user really wish to use an application that is unresponsive and slow?